andreihu/asio-fsm/README.md

 The project is in pre-alpha state.
 I am experimenting with the concept and try prove that it covers usecases properly.

 ## Motivation
 While creating Asio programs, usually we're using the mental concept of a Finite State Machine (FSM).
 Multiple approaches are possible to implement an asio-based program in terms of FSMs, but all of these contain a huge amount of boilerplate, restrict reusing and have other drawbacks.
-Asio tries to overcome these drawbacks by providing helper classes that make the heavy lifting and ease the mapping process from an FSM to the code which implements that.
+Asio-fsm tries to overcome these drawbacks by providing helper classes that make the heavy lifting and ease the mapping process from an FSM to the code which implements that.

 ## Getting started
 For handling dependancies like `Boost`, `fmt` and `asio`, we use [conan](https://conan.io) as a package manager for C++.